 Lowell, MA 01854-5130

-The Program Director and the Dietetics option admissions committee will review all completed applications combined with interviews to finalize admissions decisions.
+The Program Director and the admissions committee will review all completed applications combined with interviews to finalize admissions decisions.
 Currently, there is a rolling admissions process, which means applications are accepted on an ongoing basis up to one month before the Fall term begins in early September.
 Students in other MPH options who are interested in switching to the Dietetics option should contact Dietetics Program Director Renee Barrile to discuss transfer eligibility.

 Application to the Dietetics Option